 If others can add tens of thousands of subscribers in the time I’ve added 2000 subscribers, then clearly there is more I can do to improve.

-I’ve added many thousands of subscribers for other projects through collaborative promotions like giveaways and roundup articles and ebooks, so I know they can work for IdeaEconomy, too.
+I’ve added many thousands of subscribers for other projects through collaborative promotions like giveaways and roundup articles and ebooks, so I know they can work for my newsletter, too.
 I’m working on the outreach for two new projects now and will share the results in my next newsletter update.

-Overall, I really enjoy curating links for the newsletter each week.
+Overall, I really enjoy curating links each week.
 I always learn something new and I continue to connect with other interesting creators.
 That alone makes it worth it.

 I’ll keep publishing as long as I enjoy the process.
 Finding ways to grow faster is an added bonus.